box/t3js/README.md

 ### Setup

+Following the instructions in the [contributor guidelines](CONTRIBUTING.md) to setup a local copy of the T3 repository.

-Once you clone the T3 git repository, run the following:
+Once you clone the T3 git repository, run the following inside the `t3js` directory:

 ```
 $ npm i